 Terms of Arrangement

-The duration of the experiential education/internship partnership will be three to four months or one academic semester, summer session, or a period agreed upon by the sponsoring organization and Seton Hall University.
-In the event that the sponsoring organization is dissatisfied with the performance of a student, termination of the experiential education partnership/internship arrangement can be requested, but only after a Career Center professional has been notified in advance and a satisfactory resolution cannot be obtained.
-Conversely, the University may request termination of the experiential education/internship partnership for any student not complying with the University’s Community Standards and procedures for the program, as long as sponsoring organization personnel have been notified in advance and a satisfactory resolution cannot be obtained.
+In the event that the sponsoring organization is dissatisfied with the performance of a student, termination of the internship arrangement can be requested after a Career Center professional has been notified in advance and a satisfactory resolution cannot be obtained.
+Conversely, the University may request termination of the internship partnership for any student not complying with the University’s Community Standards and procedures for the program, as long as sponsoring organization personnel have been notified in advance and a satisfactory resolution cannot be obtained.

 Any questions regarding Seton Hall University’s Experiential Education/Internship Program, its procedures, or these Guidelines should be referred to: Reesa Greenwald, director, or Donna Jackson-Robertson, associate director.
 The Career Center, Seton Hall University, 400 South Orange Avenue, South Orange, New Jersey, 07079-2689.